Davis-Technical-College/CanvasAssistantBlazor/README.md

 Canvasser is targeted towards **teachers** and **schools** as a tool to maximize efficiency.

+## How to use Canvasser

+To start using Canvasser load the website and login.
+Once logged in you can start working on submitted assignments.
+To navigate to a specific assignment click on the status block and click the assignment link to be taken to the assignment.
+Once you are finished grading the assignment when you go back to canvaser the graded assignment will be gone.

 ## License

 Canvasser is licensed under the [MIT License](https://github.com/Davis-Technical-College/CanvasAssistantBlazor/blob/master/LICENSE.txt)